raspberrypilearning/getting-started-with-sonic-pi/worksheet-2.md

 ## What next?
 - Can you make your own samples and import them into Sonic Pi?
-- Why not take a look at the [Sonic Pi Competition resource](http://www.raspberrypi.org/learning/sonic-pi-competition-2014/) and plan your submission for next year?
 - Can you create a full original composition and share it with friends?